Community Treatment Team – North Tyneside – Patient Information Leaflet

 • How can the team help me?

-Following initial assessment, if you require further involvement from the team a care coordinator will be allocated to your care.
-This is a mental health professional who will meet with you regularly to discuss your problems, work with you to agree a care plan and regularly review your progress.
+Following initial assessment, if you require further involvement from the team a lead professional will be allocated to your care.
+This is a mental health worker who will meet with you regularly to discuss your problems, work with you to agree a care plan and regularly review your progress.
 They will also keep in contact with any other professionals involved in your care.

 The aim of the service is to aid recovery from mental ill health and to assist people in returning to manageable levels of activity and independence.